 BAYS expects all of its members to practice good sportsmanship, we believe examples of outstanding sportsmanship should be recognized and rewarded.

-A Sportsmanship Award has been established which will be presented to those teams that have been nominated and selected by the sportsmanship award committee to receive the award.
+For the second year a Sportsmanship Award will be presented to those teams that have been nominated and selected by the sportsmanship award committee to receive the award.
 Teams that earn the award will receive special T shirts and a team picture will be posted here in recognition of this honor.

 Nominations were received from referees and opposing coaches this season and there were a number of teams that exhibited examples of outstanding sportsmanship.

-After considering all of the submissions, and having investigated the comments received, the committee has selected two teams to receive the 2014 BAYS Sportsmanship Award.
-The two teams are: the Weston Strikers GU-14 team, coached by Rob Mosher, and the Natick Hurricanes BU-12 team, coached by Steeve Breton.
+After considering all of the submissions, and having investigated the comments received, the committee has selected two teams to receive the 2015 BAYS Sportsmanship Award.
+The two teams are: The Natick girls’ U-18 team, coached by Tracy Coffman, and The Attleboro Thunder boys’ U-18 team, coached by Adam Sims.

-Since the tone is set at the top, Rob and Steeve are to be congratulated for setting the proper example for their parents and players every season.
+Since the tone is set at the top, Tracy and Adam are to be congratulated for setting the proper example for their parents and players every season.
 They are a credit to their respective town organizations as well as to BAYS in general.

-Please review your members and fix any discrepancies now rather than wait until the season is underway
+Please review your members and fix any discrepancies.

 Please make sure the correct people are listed as the Registrar, President, Boys & Girls Directors, Referee & Field Schedulers.